LaidBen/Outil-semi-automatique-pour-lannotation-des-videos-Offside-detection-/README.md

 * Input two points along each side of the field in the exact order as shown i.e. Top edge, Left edge, Bottom edge then Right edge.

-* To run the interface :
+* To run the project :
 ```javascript
 $ python interface.py
 ```